O-X-L/docs/en/proxy/reverse_haproxy.rst

 With :code:`capture` you can dynamically catch data.
 This might be useful in some cases.

-Example of logging GeoIP country & ASN:
+Example of logging GeoIP-country, GeoIP-ASN and User-Agent:

 .. code-block:: bash